To ensure objectivity throughout the hiring process, you may want to consider forming a selection panel and/or using a selection matrix.

 - Review and compare interview notes

-- Reach consensus on best qualified applicant
+- Reach consensus on best qualified candidate

 A selection matrix is a tool that lets you objectively compare an applicant's qualifications to a job vacancy's qualifications and functions, as well as compare applicants to one another based on established job-related criteria.
-It is a valuable hiring tool because it provides equal employment opportunities to all applicants and upholds the integrity of the university by ensuring that selection decisions are made on lawful, job-related, and non-discriminatory criteria.
+It is a valuable hiring tool because it provides equal assessment opportunities to all applicants and upholds the integrity of the university by ensuring that selection decisions are made on lawful, job-related, and non-discriminatory criteria.

 How to Develop a Selection Matrix